 Tie it securely in a circle.

-Next, place all of the fingers, except the thumb, within the loop.
+Next, place all of the fingers, except the thumb, in the loop.

 Then, use your index fingers to guide the floss through the lower teeth, and use your thumbs to guide the floss through the upper teeth.